-So, you’re standing in your kitchen, ready to make a delicious cup of hibiscus tea.
-You reach for your trusty tea bags, only to realize you’re out.
-Panic sets in.
-How will you ever enjoy your favorite beverage now?
-Fear not, my tea-loving friend, for I have the solution to your predicament.
+So, you’re in your kitchen, about to brew a tasty cup of hibiscus tea.
+You go to grab your usual tea bags, but find that you’ve run out.
+Panic starts to set in.
+How will you savor your beloved drink now?
+Have no fear, my fellow tea enthusiast, as I have the answer to your dilemma.

 In the world of hibiscus tea, the conversion ratio of dried hibiscus flowers to tea bags is a topic of great importance.
 And today, we shall unravel this mystery once and for all.
 Picture this: 1/2 cup of dried hibiscus flowers, blooming with vibrant colors, can be the equivalent of how many tea bags?
 It’s a question that haunts tea enthusiasts everywhere.